wawrzek/ipstack-test/README.md

 # Prerequisites

+- IPStack API key
+- request python library

+## IPStack API key
+The key can be obtain from the https://ipstack.com/dashboard website.
+The free plan allows to have 100 queries per month.
+Please note, that registration even for free plan, requires providing credit card details.

+## Python libraries
 This is a Python program which required the requests library.
 If the library is not installed system wide all dependencies are defined in the requirements.txt file.
 They can be install a Python virtual environment.